ferreira-tb/tauri-store/docs/src/index.md

 ## Optional features

 - `file-sync-all`: Calls [`File::sync_all`](https://doc.rust-lang.org/std/fs/struct.File.html#method.sync_all) after writing to the store file.
-If enabled, this can severely degrade performance.
+Enabling this can severely degrade performance.
 - `unstable-async`: Enables async support for the plugin.

 ## Versioning